preetisawant/cloud-foundry/binding.md

 To bind an application to a service instance:

-1. In your IBM Cloud dashboard, find the Cloud Foundry Enterprise Environment hosting your application.
+1. In your {{site.data.keyword.Bluemix}} dashboard, find the Cloud Foundry Enterprise Environment hosting your application.
 2. Go to **Organizations** in the navigation pane and open the organization and space where the application is located.
 3. Go to the **Spaces** tab and locate the space that contains the application.
 4. In the target space page, go to the **Services** tab.